CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 ### Scope name

+Scope declarations begin by the declaration of the scope name.
 Scope names begin by a capital letter and follow the CamlCase convention.
 A scope declaration is a toplevel item inside a Catala code block.
 For instance, you want to name your scope `Foo`, then its declaration begins by:

 ```catala
 declaration scope Foo: